valispace/AWS-Lambda-integration/README.md

 # AWS-Lambda-integration
-Layer with Valispace Python API for Lambda function.
+Packaging Lambda function Layers with Valispace Python API and other code dependencies.